iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

         "country": "India",
         "pincode": "564635"
     },
-}
+    "techStack": [
+        {
+            "_id": "565",
+            "tech": "React",
+            "experience": "3 Years",
+        },
+        {
+            "_id": "867",
+            "tech": "MobX",
+            "experience": "2 Years",
+        },
+    ]
+},
 ```

-Few things to notice in this example:
+🧐 Few things to notice in this example:

 1. There is no relation between different objects in a collection.
 We can start adding new `key-value` pairs as we want.
-(On adding a new column in SQL, we have to deal with all the rows previously added which will be assigned null values for the new column).
+(On adding a new column in SQL, we have to deal with all the rows previously added, they will be assigned null values for the new field added).
 2. Collection don't need to contain specific number of values.
-We don't need `workNumber` in second and third object so we no need to save null values.
+We don't need `workNumber` in second and third object so we don't save it at all, no null values.
-3. We are eventually going to need all the user info at once (including `address`) and we can easily get it in a single call by *saving them together*.
+3. We are eventually going to need all the user info at once (including `address`) and we can easily get it in a single API call by *saving them together*.
+4. Having a JSON like object **allows us to store complex structure** without worrying too much.
+See the last record where we are storing **"techStack"** in an array of objects 😵.
+This this kind of flexibility comes very handy when you're trying to prototype something really quick.

 ## Pros and Cons

-MongoDB is not a replacement of Relational Database, it's an alternative.
+MongoDB is not a replacement of Relational Database, **it's an alternative**.
 Both have their advantages and disadvantages and we must knows when to use what.

+This is the time where we clear that **It depends** debate.
 Let's go through pros and cons to understand this better.

 ### Pros

 * Data is stored a single blob of JSON object.
 Insertion and retrieval is easy.
-* No need to store NULL values: Every JSON object is independent.
+* No need to store `NULL` values: Every JSON object is independent.
 * Flexible Schema: Consider a scenario where you want to add one more column in Person table.
 Adding new data in SQL database requires some changes to be made like backfilling data, altering schemas.
 It means that all the already inserted values will get affected too.
 But in case of NoSQL, new data can be easily inserted as it does not require any prior steps.
 The older collection doesn't know about the next JSON object so you can start adding new fields right away.
 * Built for scale: NoSQL databases properly follow Brewers CAP theorem (Consistency, Availability, and Partition tolerance).